Rwanda16/Budget-Me/ReadMe.md

 ##### JS code snippetd that are helpful!

-Clearing HTML fieds and and converting a list to an array (mainly using querrySelectorAll & for each method)....
+Clearing HTML fieds and and converting a list to an array (mainly using querrySelectorAll & for each method)

 ```JavaScript
 clearFields: function() {